overte-org/overte/INSTALLER.md

 #### Creating the Installer

 1. Perform a clean cmake from a new terminal.
-1. Open the `vircadia.sln` solution with elevated (administrator) permissions on Visual Studio and select the **Release** configuration.
+1. Open the `overte.sln` solution with elevated (administrator) permissions on Visual Studio and select the **Release** configuration.
 1. Build the solution.
 1. Build `packaged-server-console-npm-install` (found under **hidden/Server Console**)
 1. Build `packaged-server-console` (found under **Server Console**)